 Reedsy is a community of top publishing professionals.
 Join Reedsy today to browse 1000+ profiles.

-I've worked with New York Times bestsellers in military history, current conflicts, memoirs, photo books, and action thrillers.
+I've worked with New York Times bestsellers in military, history, politics, current conflicts, memoirs, photo books, and action thrillers.

 I love ALL books, but especially genre and speculative fiction—mystery, thriller, sci-fi, fantasy, horror, and anything weird and wonderful!